Hello Fellow Travellers,

-It’s the last week of the school year and perhaps when you read this, it will be the last day of school or later.
+I am writing this in the last week of the school year and perhaps when you read it, it will be the last day of school or later.

-A quiet walk down memory land and I’m thinking of my two children and how they’d mark the coming of Spring when they were younger.
+A quiet walk down memory lane: I’m thinking of my two children and how they’d mark the coming of Spring when they were younger.

 They’d stand by the door as I wandered in thawing spaces after a long winter and then they’d say to each other: